Dobey History, Family Crest & Coats of Arms

 In the early years, the name was interchangeable with the name Robert and was very common in Yorkshire, Lancashire, Cheshire and Staffordshire.
 By example, "Dobbe de Witemore (1307 - Assize Rolls for Staffordshire) is identical with Robert de Whitemore (1318.)
 Richardus filius Dobbe was the same man as Richard Dobbe (1297.)"

-Important Dates for the Dobey family
+Early History of the Dobey family

 This web page shows only a small excerpt of our Dobey research.
 Another 70 words (5 lines of text) covering the years 1202, 1450, 1694, 1689, 1765, 1754 and 1765 are included under the topic Early Dobey History in all our PDF Extended History products and printed products wherever possible.